Powellism: Nationalism

-Powell was a romantic British nationalist and viewed the nation state as "the ultimate political reality.
-There is no political reality beyond it".
+Powell was a romantic British nationalist and viewed the nation state as "the ultimate political reality".
 He believed the British Parliament to be the expression of the British nation and his opposition to British membership of the European Economic Community stemmed from his belief that it would abolish the sovereignty of the British nation state.

 His views on Britain's relations with the rest of the world derived ultimately from the belief in the independent nation state.
-The United Nations, to Powell, was an "absurdity and a monstrosity" by its very nature because it sought to preserve the international status quo without the use of force but that the "rise and growth and disappearance of nations is mediated by force...Without war the sovereign nation is not conceivable".
+The United Nations, to Powell, was an "absurdity and a monstrosity" by its very nature because it sought to preserve the international status quo without the use of force, whereas he believed that war was necessary for sovereign nations to exist.